 5. Can I receive counseling before and after an HIV test in Kuala Lumpur?

-Yes, many healthcare facilities in Kuala Lumpur provide pre-test counseling to discuss the testing process, potential risks, and prevention strategies.
+Yes, Chye clinic and Careplus Clinic in Kuala Lumpur provide pre-test counseling to discuss the testing process, potential risks, and prevention strategies.
 Post-test counseling is also offered to provide support and guidance, especially for individuals who receive a positive test result.